SyedMuhammadRehan/SyedMuhammadRehan/README.md

 📱 Currently, I'm actively seeking collaboration opportunities in the exciting realm of Flutter integrated with deep learning applications.

-⭐ Additionally, I actively share informative and insightful Flutter-related content on my Facebook page: https://www.facebook.com/flutterwithrehan.
+⭐ Additionally, I actively share informative and insightful Flutter-related content on my Facebook page: https://www.facebook.com/flutterwithrehan and medium: https://medium.com/@syedrehann

 Let's connect and explore the fascinating world of Flutter and AI together! 🚀📲 #Flutter #AI #MobileAppDevelopment
 - 📫 How to reach me ???
 LinkedIn https://www.linkedin.com/in/syedrehan55